EdwardRutz/teleprompter-console/README.md

 ## Setup and Run

 - Clone repo and open the teleprompter-console directory
-- Type `dotnet restore` to install dependencies use the NuGet .NET package manager
+- Type `dotnet restore` to install dependencies using the NuGet .NET package manager
 - Type: `dotnet run` to build and run the program
 - Controls:  Speed up or slow down text by pressing `<` or `>` Build and Run